Skip to main content

 Our way of working

-We want to empower our people to actively participate and collaborate, to take both ownership of their work and responsibility for everyone’s safety.
-The management team fully supports the hybrid way of working, including flexible working time and arrangements when possible.
+We want to enable our people to actively participate and collaborate, to take both ownership of their work and responsibility for everyone’s safety.
+Nokian Tyres supports flexible working time and arrangements when possible.
 The company follows local legislation related to flexible working hours, overtime, part-time working options, and paid parental and family leave.
 The modern working environment with digital tools helps teams to flexibly organize their work and supports the individual well-being of employees.
-Teams have discussed and agreed on the best working practices.

 To support the modern and flexible way of working and employee well-being, we promote collaboration and open dialog throughout the entire organization.